 How to Make Ham and Cheese Pinwheels

-Preheat your oven to 350°F and grease an 8-x-8″ baking pan with non-stick cooking spray.
+- Prepare: Preheat your oven to 350°F and grease an 8-x-8″ baking pan with non-stick cooking spray.

-Unroll dough onto a lightly floured work surface and separate the sheet into rectangles.
+- Assemble: Unroll the dough onto a lightly floured work surface and separate the sheet into rectangles.
 Pinch along the perforations to seal, then spread the mustard onto each rectangle and top with sliced ham and cheese.
 Starting with one of the short sides, roll up each rectangle into a log and pinch along the edges to seal them.
 Use a sharp knife to cut each roll into 5-6 slices.
 Place the rolls into the prepared baking pan.

-Whisk the melted butter and garlic powder in a small bowl, then brush this mixture onto the pinwheels.
+- Butter the Ham and Cheese Pinwheels: Whisk the melted butter and garlic powder in a small bowl, then brush this mixture onto the pinwheels.
 Sprinkle the poppy seeds on top.

-Place the baking pan in the oven and bake for 12 to 15 minutes, or until the rolls are golden and the cheese has melted.
+- Bake: Place the baking pan in the oven and bake for 12 to 15 minutes, or until the rolls are golden and the cheese has melted.

 How to Store and Reheat Leftover Ham and Cheese Pinwheels